-Serbia: New power generation projects, electricity exports ambitious31.
-March 2015. / News Serbia Energy
+Serbia: New power generation projects, electricity exports ambitious, News Serbia Energy

 Serbia is ranked third among the Energy Community countries when it comes to the emission of greenhouse effect gases.
 It consumes 2.7 times more energy per unit of product compared to the average of the OECD countries.
 Serbia has the greatest participation of coal in comparison with other Energy Community countries.
 Two thirds of electricity are generated from coal.
 The rest of production is achieved by hydro power plants and one percent by gas-fueled CHP plants.